icl-utk-edu/lapackpp/INSTALL.md

     # Assuming the working dir is still /my/lapackpp/dir/build
     cmake -DCMAKE_INSTALL_PREFIX=/path/to/my/dir ..

 By default LAPACK++ builds a testing suite located in `lapackpp/test`.
 To disable, define `LAPACKPP_BUILD_TESTS` as `OFF`, as follows:

     # Disable building LAPACKPP test suite
     cmake -DLAPACKPP_BUILD_TESTS=OFF ..

 If `LAPACKPP_BUILD_TESTS` is enabled, the build will require the TestSweeper library to be installed via CMake prior to compilation.
 Information and installation instructions can be found at https://bitbucket.org/icl/testsweeper.

 ### LAPACK++ Library options

 LAPACK++ inherits its dependencies from BLAS++ as noted above.
 However, if the user wishes to override these options, they may set `USE_OPTIMIZED_LAPACK` to `TRUE` to use the CMake included `find_package(LAPACK)`.

 The user may also set `LAPACK_LIBRARIES` to the path of their desired LAPACK library.
 LAPACK++ will then attempt to explicitly link to this.

 Once the LAPACK library is set or inherited, the CMake script attempts to compile several small code snippets to determine what compiler options are necessary for LAPACK++.

 ### CMake build
-Once CMake generates the required makefiles, BLAS++ can be built and installed using the following:
+Once CMake generates the required makefiles, LAPACK++ can be built and installed using the following:

     # Assuming the working dir is still /my/lapackpp/dir/build